cdowdy/bolt-html5-video/README.md

 Uploading your files this way will allow you to use ``record.video`` portion in your twig tag.

-Uploading through a record / contenttypes creation or edit page:
+**Uploading through a record / contenttypes creation or edit page**:

 1).
 You'll need to use ``filelist`` in your contenttypes video field.